ranjef420/Motorrad1150/hilde_assistant_link.md

 contexts before being committed to the Git repository.

 **Rule ("Version Control Rule")**:
-When a newer version is created or modified within DjangoGPT or KingSchultz, that assistant is responsible for the update and must:
+**When creating or modifing a project document, Assistant -**
+- MUST use confidence tags: `[VERIFIED]`, `[UNCERTAIN]`, `[UNAVAILABLE]`
+- MUST mark validated documents as **"Pending Git Sync"** if they differ from repo
+- MUST follow these protocols prior to suggesting any other action:
     1. Confirm with Nick that the document revision or update is complete
     2. Mark the document as **"Pending Git Sync"**
     3. Notify Nick that the document is ready to push
     4. Provide step-by-step instructions to safely push to the repo
     5. Confirm synchronization once the Git commit has been verified

 **This redundancy and guardrail system ensures:**
 - Continuous accessibility and version integrity across AI platforms